 Building a good marketing funnel takes a lot of time and requires advanced knowledge of Google Analytics.
-Most businesses don’t have the resource to build their own, so they instead opt to use a template which has all of the functionality they already need.
-Templates are popular amongst businesses of all sizes and are the preferred cost-effective way to obtain and use marketing funnels.
+Most businesses don’t have the resources to build a robust report themselves, so they instead opt to use a template which has all of the functionality they already need.
+Templates are popular for businesses of all sizes and are the preferred cost-effective way to obtain and use marketing funnels.

 How to create your Google Data Studio Marketing Funnel

 Step 1: Choose the right dimensions and metrics

 In general, there are no restrictions as to which dimensions and metrics you include in the report.
 It’s up to you to decide which expose the most useful data for you to analyze your marketing funnel.
 We’ve created a few suggestions mapped next to the different funnel stages below.

 |Awareness||Here, we are mainly interested in the number of unique page visitors, first-time visitors, acquisition channel, and the bounce rate.|

 |Engagement||You can insert the users of the selected interaction here.
 The dwell time, bounce rate and time distribution of clicks on your CTA throughout the day can be very useful for later interpretation.|